Two of Hemnet’s software engineers - Tobias Palmér and Cristian Contreras - share how it is to work at Hemnet.

 T: “I've also been a part of a few product releases.
 When everything goes just as planned, after all the time you spent on it, and there are no issues or technical errors, then I feel really proud of what I've been a part of”.

 C: “I agree, releasing products that you’ve built is fun.
 I was part of building a product we call Area Pages.
-That application was built using a serverless architecture which was a little bit new to us.
+That application was built using a serverless architecture which back then was a little bit new to us.
 It was fun trying out new technology and seeing how that could improve our way of working”.

 How would you describe the culture at Hemnet?